 Continue to ask yourself other questions to uncover relevant achievements.

-The key is to analyze all aspects of your job responsibilities and discover what makes you different from (and better than) the rest of the candidates.
+The key is to analyze all aspects of your job responsibilities and discover what makes you different from (and better than) the other candidates.
 Assess what you have achieved on a daily, weekly, monthly, or yearly basis.

 Summing it Up!